prettier/prettier/Rationale.md

 ### Strings

-There is a setting in prettier to decide which types of quotes to use, either single or double.
-Prettier is going to enforce those.
+Prettier enforces double quotes by default, but has a setting for enforcing single quotes instead.
 There are two exceptions:

-- Prettier will minimize the number of escape needed when there are quotes of the same type.
-For example, if your quote setting is single and you have a string with a single quote inside, it is going to use a double enclosing quote: `"that's a double quote"`.
+- The number of escaped quotes are minimized.
+For example, if you have a string with a single quote inside, it will be enclosed in double quotes regardless of the quote setting: `"that's a double quote"`, not `'that\'s a double quote'`.
-- JSX always use double quotes.
-JSX takes its roots from HTML where the dominant use of quotes for attributes are double quotes.
-You can see this as the Chrome Inspector displays html as double quotes no matter how they were first created.
+- JSX always uses double quotes.
+JSX takes its roots from HTML, where the dominant use of quotes for attributes is double quotes.
+Browser developer tools also follow this convention by always displaying HTML with double quotes, even if the source code uses single quotes.

-Prettier is going to maintain the way your string was escaped.
-This means that unicode characters like emojis will remain either as emoji or escaped depending on how they were in the original source.
+Prettier maintains the way your string is escaped.
+For example, `"🙂"` won't be formatted into `"\uD83D\uDE42"` and vice versa.

-### Parenthesis
+### Parentheses

-Prettier is going to output the minimum number of parenthesis that ensures that the formatted code has the same behavior as the previous one.
-It may lead to code that feels ambiguous.
-If that's the case, you are encouraged to extract out the ambiguous parts into variables.
+Prettier outputs the minimum number of parentheses required to ensure that the behavior of the formatted code stays unchanged.
+This may lead to code that feels ambiguous.
+If that's the case, you are encouraged to extract the ambiguous parts into variables.

 ### Empty lines

 It turns out that empty lines are very hard to automatically generate.
-The approach that prettier takes is to preserve empty lines the way they were inputted in the original source code.
-The only constraint is that prettier will no allow more than a single empty line, if they are more, they will be turned into a single one.
+The approach that prettier takes is to preserve empty lines the way they were in the original source code.
+The only constraint is that prettier disallows several empty lines in a row.
+They are collapsed to a single one.

-## What is prettier NOT concerned about
+## What prettier is _not_ concerned about

-Outside of points mentionned above, prettier does not have an opinion on the way your code is written.
-The following non-exhaustive requests are out of scope for prettier.
+Here are a few examples of things that are out of scope for prettier:

-- Turning single/double quotes into template literals or vis-versa.
+- Turning single/double quotes into template literals or vice versa.
-- Adding `{}` and `return` around places where they are optional
+- Adding/removing `{}` and `return` where they are optional.
-- Turning `?:` into `if then else`
+- Turning `?:` into `if then else`.

 ## Formatting rules

 ...
 TBD ...

 ### Function calls

 ### Method calls

 ### JSX

 ### Boolean expressions

 ### String concatenation